lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 Stories constitute knowledge, both for us as individuals and as a species.

 Many of our day-to-day stories about the world are sloppy and inconsistent.
-Yet much of our modern knowledge derives from science.
+Therefore much of our modern knowledge derives from science.
 Science aims to tell stories that are more formal and more precise, and that can be examined for their accuracy.
 When we're looking for better stories, science is not a bad place to start.